hackgvl/nights/.github/ISSUE_TEMPLATE/promotion.md

 - [ ] See the [_HG Nights_ Social Media Posting Guide](https://docs.google.com/document/d/1FpgtQziEI5_3TLiRE_zjC6gzXCZ7on9DEYShtvu2UKw/edit?tab=t.0#heading=h.imsv5n75gdbc) for tips and warnings about the platforms we use.
 - [ ] Share on social media accounts.
 - [ ] Have organizers share on their own social media accounts
+- Note: Reddit should probably be avoided because posting in the correct, weekly events post in #greenville contributed to a member getting a shadow ban with no response from Reddit for over a year to help unban the account.

 ## Meetup / Event Platform Post
 - [ ] Create and promote on the [existing Meetup.com account](https://www.meetup.com/hack-greenville/)